The 7 Stages of Change

 Learn Through Experiences

 All of the internal processes that we currently use to think have been learned through our experiences.
 They have become as much second nature to us as driving is to the experienced driver.
-The driver no longer needs to think of when to signal, how to change gear or which pedal is the clutch.
+The driver no longer needs to think of when to signal, how to change gears, or which pedal is the clutch.

 The same is true for thinking.
 The problem with thinking is that we have become so used to the processes that we don’t even know what they are.
 They have become second nature to us.